top of page

 Why?

-Consumers are getting desensitized to seeing the same curated event coverage on their feeds and not being able to participate.
-They are demanding IRL experiences from the brands whom they are supporting with their wallets.
+The anti-influence trend has been gathering steam, and consumers are getting desensitized to seeing the same curated event coverage on their feeds and not being able to participate.
+They are demanding IRL experiences from the brands that they are supporting with their wallets.
 They don’t want to be spectators anymore.

 A consumer-first mindset